 We make a difference- in your community and in your career.

-We have an exciting opportunity for an Outreach Peer Specialist to join our long-standing, growing and highly regarded organization!
+We have an exciting opportunity for a Outreach Crisis Counselor to join our long-standing, growing and highly regarded organization!

-In this SAMHSA/FEMA grant funded position, the Outreach Peer Specialist provides outreach services to individuals, families and communities adversely impacted by the current pandemic.
-The Outreach Peer Specialist will be a part of a larger team of counselors and clinicians.
+In this SAMHSA/FEMA grant funded position, the Outreach Crisis Counselor provides outreach counseling to individuals, families and communities adversely impacted by the current pandemic.

 This is a federally funded 9-month program.